w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 ![Elasticity](imgs/elasticity.svg)

-# Why going cloud?
+# Why moving to the cloud?

 :::: {.columns}
 ::: {.column width=60%}

 Hardware scalability

-- No longer think about rack space, switches, and power supplies, etc.
+- No longer think about rack space, switches, power supplies, etc.

 Grow storage from GBs to PBs